Etisalat: VoIP ban

 The United Arab Emirates blocks many popular voice over IP services like Skype.
-The only licensed VoIP service is BOTIM, which is operated by etisalat and charges monthly fees.
+The only licensed VoIP services is BOTIM and GO CHAT, which are both operated by Etisalat.

 BlackBerry controversy

-In July 2009, etisalat pushed an update to BlackBerry devices operating on the telecom's national network, citing performance improvements.
+In July 2009, Etisalat pushed an update to BlackBerry devices operating on the telecom's national network, citing performance improvements.
 However, it was later discovered that the update contained eavesdropping software, developed by the US-based software development company SS8, which specializes in electronic surveillance.
 It is reported that the software enabled the company to monitor and forward communications on BlackBerry devices to their servers.
 Research in Motion, BlackBerry's developer, acknowledged that the patch was a form of spyware, and issued a removal patch on 20 July.

-On 27 December 2009, both etisalat and du have been mandated by the UAE telecom regulator to start filtering BlackBerry users' web access and block illegal content.
-Due to concerns with the security and the provisioning of legal interception for Blackberry non-voice services, on 1 August 2010, the Telecommunication Regularity Authority of the UAE instructed etisalat that all Blackberry e-mail, internet and messenger functions must be suspended on 1 October 2010.
+On 27 December 2009, both Etisalat and du have been mandated by the UAE telecom regulator to start filtering BlackBerry users' web access and block illegal content.
+Due to concerns with the security and the provisioning of legal interception for Blackberry non-voice services, on 1 August 2010, the Telecommunication Regularity Authority of the UAE instructed Etisalat that all Blackberry e-mail, internet and messenger functions must be suspended on 1 October 2010.
 However, an agreement between Blackberry's developer Research in Motion and UAE's telecom regulator has been reached, and the announced BlackBerry services suspension has been canceled.

-etisalat Iran
+Etisalat Iran

-In January 2009 etisalat in consortium with Tamin Telecom (a subsidiary of the Iranian Social Security Organization (SSO)) won the bid for running the third mobile services operator in the Islamic Republic of Iran.
-The license included an exclusive two-year agreement for 3G services provisioning, but in Sep 2009 the licence was revoked and given to its local partner,Tamin Telecom.
+In January 2009 Etisalat in consortium with Tamin Telecom (a subsidiary of the Iranian Social Security Organization (SSO)) won the bid for running the third mobile services operator in the Islamic Republic of Iran.
+The license included an exclusive two-year agreement for 3G services provisioning, but in Sep 2009 the license was revoked and given to its local partner, Tamin Telecom.